iking07/iking07/README.md

 -->
 # 💫 About Me:
    Hello everyone,my name is Harsh</br>
+   I'm currently a 2nd Year student in Indian Institute of Information Technology Allahabad pursuing B.Tech in ECE.
-🔭 I’m currently interested on building projects that can have impact in real world.<br>🌱 I’m currently learning about Gen AI and ML applications.<br>💬 Ask me about how was my day?<br>
+🔭 Currently interested on building projects that can have impact in real world.<br>🌱 I’m currently learning about Gen AI and ML applications.<br>💬 Ask me about how was my day?<br>

 ## 🌐 Socials: